 Tinder Plus Features

-This is in no way meant to endorse paying for Tinder Plus, or Gold, nor is it meant to deter people from it.
+This is in no way meant to endorse paying for Tinder Plus, nor is it meant to deter people from it.
 The aim is to explain the features, so you can make an informed decision on whether it seems worth the price to you personally.

 Because Tinder does a pretty poor job of explaining some of these features, in my humble opinion.